 to begin as soon as we receive confirmation that the student has accepted our offer

-of admission.
-The design of Block 1 also permits it to be adapted to academic advising
+The design of Block 1 also permits it to be adapted to academic advising interventions.

-interventions.
-We expect that, as the ESP at Texas Tech becomes improved through
+We expect that, as the ESP at Texas Tech becomes improved through experience, academic

-experience, academic interventions will no longer be necessary except in the case of failure due to personal
+interventions will no longer be necessary except in the case of failure due to personal

 Differences in TTUHSC and non-TTUHSC Expert Skills Programs